-You can never have enough fun math games for your math center.
-You can have store bought games Popcorn Count Em’ or you can make your own math games.
+You can never have enough fun Math games for your Math center.
+You can use a store bought game like Popcorn Count Em’ or you can make your own Math games.
 I made this Pets Roll, Add, and Build Game when we were doing a pet theme.
 It’s is my Pets Math and Literacy pack.

-Let’s talk about math manipulatives.
-Manipulatives don’t have to be just counters you find in a teacher store.
-This is the manipulatives shelf in my office.
+Let’s talk about Math manipulatives.
+Manipulatives don’t have to be just counters you find in a Teacher store.
+This is the manipulative shelf in my office.
 You can see I have craft supplies, mini erasers, candles, small animals, shells, rocks, cubes, gems, bingo chips, popsicle sticks, pipe cleaners, golf tees, marbles, and a variety of teacher store type counters for various themes.
 I find most of my manipulatives at the Dollar Tree, Walmart, Target Dollar Spot, or on Amazon.

 STEM Activities & Challenges

-When you are planning and reflecting for your math center, remember to create learning experiences and activities across all math content areas (number and operations, geometry and spatial sense, measurement, patterns and algebra, and data analysis).
-Next, I’ll show you some of the fun games and learning experiences I set up for students to teach various math concepts and skills.
+When you are planning for your Math center, remember to create learning experiences and activities across all math content areas (number and operations, geometry and spatial sense, measurement, patterns and algebra, and data analysis).
+Next, I’ll show you some of the fun games and learning experiences I set up for my students to teach various math concepts and skills.

-Counting concepts and skills are one to one correspondence, labeling collections of items, identifying numerals, and matching a number with a quantity.
+The counting concepts and skills I teach using number sense are: one to one correspondence, labeling collections of items, identifying numerals and matching a number with a quantity.

 - Roll and count games like this Dog Bone Game using real dog bones and a die